emrahhcan/CindysLife-MVC-OOP/README.md

           define('APPROOT', dirname(dirname(__FILE__))); // Directory

-          define('URLROOT', 'http://localhost:8888/cindyslife'); // Mac uses 8888 as a PORT, You need to change based on your PORT.
+          define('URLROOT', 'http://localhost:<your_port>/cindyslife'); // Mac uses 8888 as a PORT, You need to change based on your PORT.

           define('SITENAME', "Cindy's Life"); // Website name

 * * After all;
 * * * Compress the blog.sql file under the SQL folder
-* * * Open localhost:<port (if you are using)>/phpMyAdmin, then click import button, and import the compressed SQL commands
+* * * Open localhost:<your_port>/phpMyAdmin, then click import button, and import the compressed SQL commands
-* * Type "localhost:<port (if you are using)>/cindyslife" in URL part of your browser.
+* * Type "localhost:<your_port>/cindyslife" in URL part of your browser.
 * * Now, you are ready to go

 # Notes

   * This is not the main blog web application because blog is for a real client who is my friend, so this my first project based OOP experience using PHP which means this project is only for fun, and real project is using MySQLi connection.

-  * Please do not be confused real blog web application being updated for a while even if I haven't updated to the existing repository in here.